 Prepare the Filling:

-Pit the cherries and slice them in half.
+Pit 2 ½ pounds(1.13kg) whole fresh cherries and slice them in half.
+Divide into two equal portions.

-In a medium saucepan over medium heat, combine half of the cherries with the granulated sugar and lemon juice.
-Stir to combine.
+In a medium saucepan over medium heat, combine half the cherries with ¾ cup(150g) granulated sugar and 2 tablespoons(30g) lemon juice.
+Stir and cook until the sugar dissolves.

-Pour the cooked cherry mixture over the reserved cherries and let the filling cool completely.
+Pour the cooked cherry mixture over the reserved fresh cherries and stir to combine.
+Let the filling cool completely.
+I refrigerate mine overnight.

 Assemble the Pie: